t3hmun/t3hsite/_posts/2015-10-03-part-04-clean-basic-html.md

 ## The HEAD

+The head section of a HTML page is rather important.
+It can dramatically alter the appearance of the page.
+The head meta also affect how search engines look at the page; I don't particularly care about SEO, but it is nice to have thing appear appropriately.

 The default `/head.html` is mostly kept intact.
 A few of the extra variable options have been removed because they add unnecessary complication.